hasura/graphql-engine/docs/graphql/manual/schema/custom-logic/index.rst

 .. image:: ../../../img/graphql/manual/schema/schema-stitching-v1-arch-diagram.png

-Implementing this use case will let the frontend query top-level nodes from any of the disparate schemas from a single GraphQL endpoint:
+Implementing this use case will let a frontend app query top-level nodes from any of the disparate schemas from a single GraphQL endpoint:

 .. code-block:: graphql